Willie169/Android-Non-Root/README.md

 ### Introduction of OpenSSL

-**OpenSSL** is an open-source library that provides a comprehensive suite of cryptographic tools for securing communications over computer networks.
+OpenSSL is an open-source library that provides a comprehensive suite of cryptographic tools for securing communications over computer networks.
 It implements the Secure Sockets Layer (SSL) and Transport Layer Security (TLS) protocols and includes a general-purpose cryptographic library that supports a variety of encryption algorithms, hashing functions, digital signatures, key generation, certificate management, and secure random number generation.

-### Installation of OpenSSL in Termux
+### Install OpenSSL in Termux

 ```
 pkg install openssl openssl-tool
 ```

-### Installation of OpenSSL in Debian
+### Install of OpenSSL in Debian Derivatives

 ```
 sudo apt install openssl libssl-dev
 ```